holukas/bico/bico/settings/data_blocks/QCL-A2.md

 - N2O_DRY ...
 N2O dry mole fraction (in **dry** air), mixing ratio, ppb
 - CH4 ...
 CH4 molar fraction (in **humid** air), wet mole fraction
 - T_CELL ...
 Temperature of the measurement cell
 - PRESS_CELL ...
-Pressure in the measurement cell
+Pressure in the measurement cell, originally output in Torr, but is converted to hPa.
+  This conversion is done because EddyPro cannot handle Torr as input units for cell pressure during flux calculations.

 ## BICO Settings
 - For an explanation of the different variable property settings, please see ```_help_bico_settings.md```.